CZtheHusky/Competition_Olympics-Running/README.md

-To see how the trained huskies runs, please visit
+To see how the trained husky runs, please visit

 https://www.bilibili.com/video/BV1TY4y1x7u1